 In this article:

-We have been staying in touch with the accommodation providers featured in this article to keep abreast of the Covid-19 situation in Malta.
+We have been staying in touch with the accommodation providers featured in this article to keep abreast of the Covid-19 situation and restrictions in Malta, as well as how accommodation providers have been adapting.
 Whenever receiving new information, we have updated the details below to reflect the current status so you know what to expect when booking and arriving.

 Where to stay in Malta: a quick area guide